AntoniaGocke/dumplings/README.md

 This App can be used with a CNN input from the fc-dep-learning App.

 ## Input parameter needed:
-The following parameters are needed to be provided in the config - file.
+The following parameters are needed to be provided in the config - file and need to cbe changed according to the data and the model.

 #### config.yaml <br />
 ```